 Google Ads knows my fashion taste, but they have yet to fully guess my ethics tastes.
 Case in point- they know my love for color and dresses.
-Diane von Furstenberg, is an obvious option because she’s become iconic for her wrap dresses.
+Diane von Furstenberg is an obvious option because she’s become iconic for her wrap dresses.
 It’s pretty simple to see why these easy dresses were such a hit.
 The wrap dress is pretty much universally flattering.
 My only problem is the ethics behind the brand.
 In Vogue’s article, “This is the Year Sustainable Fashion got Sexy” they mention that DVF now offers both real and fake fur as a win for sustainability, but we all know that’s really not a win at all.
 Things that look better are the brand’s transparency.
-They comply with the California Transparency In Supply Chains Act that tries to assure ethical supply chain practices and they disclose that they produce their clothes in U.S., China, Korea, and Poland.
+They comply with the California Transparency In Supply Chains Act that tries to assure ethical supply chain practices and they disclose that they produce their clothes in the U.S., China, Korea, and Poland.
 Below are 15+ wrap dresses from ethical sources that you’ll definitely be able to trust and love.

 Indah is known for it’s use of color and this wrap dress is no exception.
 It’s made with bamboo fiber and produced by hand in Bali.